Jon4sW/Intro2SimpleVM/README.md

 In order to demonstrate how powerful Ansible is, we'll repeat step 1 , however, for the installation of the software, we'll do it locally (i.e. from our laptop, instead of connecting to the VM and execution the shell script).
 To do so, we first need to install Ansible as described in Requirements.
 Then, follow the next steps in your locally clone repo:

 - In the [inventory file](https://github.com/albertodescalzo/Intro2SimpleVM/Ansible/inventory), specify your VM hostname under "[my_machines]".
+Moreover, in `Ansible/main.yml` comment the line `hosts: localhost` and uncomment `#hosts: denbi_vms`.

-- Download the Pangenotyping role from the Ansible-Galaxy community by executing `ansible-galaxy role install albertodescalzo.Pangenotyping`
+- Download the Pangenotyping role from the Ansible-Galaxy community by executing `ansible-galaxy role install albertodescalzo.pangenotyping`

-`ansible-playbook Ansible/main.yml`
+- Then, clone the repo in  your desired directory, and execute `ansible-playbook Ansible/main.yml` in the directory folder.

-For more details about the tasks in the role, please visit [the role description](https://github.com/albertodescalzo/ansible-role-Pangenotyping).
+For more details about the tasks in the role, please visit [the role description](https://github.com/albertodescalzo/ansible-role-pangenotyping).
+More roles can be found under [Ansible-Galaxy website](https://galaxy.ansible.com/ui/standalone/roles/).